wmax641/tf-lab-clever-engineer/README.md

 ### Notes / Restrictions
 * The server is owned and controlled by the interviewer, you have permission to log onto it and try to secure it.
-* The server has no outbound internet connectivity, so installation of new software is not required nor expected.
+* The server has no outbound internet connectivity, so there is no need nor expection to install software
+* There is no need nor expectation to run any technical exploits or to gain privilege escalation